pdjr-signalk/signalk-notification-injector/readme/03_configuration.md

 Changes you make will only be saved and applied when you finally click the _Submit_ button.

-The plugin configuration pane has the following properties.
+The plugin configuration properties are organised under three collapsible tabs.

-### FIFO named pipe

-Specifies the filename of the named pipe or FIFO on which the plugin should listen.
-When the plugin starts it will check for the presence of this file and, if necessary, attempt to create it by a call to mkfifo(1).
+### Service interfaces

+These properties define which, if any, of the possible plugin interfaces are enabled and provide configuration details for each interface.
+There are two sub-sections.

+__FIFO named pipe -> Enabled?__ defines whether or not the local named pipe will be monitored by the plugin.
 Required.
+Default is checked (monitor the named pipe).

+__FIFO named pipe -> Path__ defines the absolute path of the named pipe.
+Required.
-Defaults to '/var/signalk-injector'.
+Default is '/var/signalk-injector'.

-### UDP port
+__WebSocket -> Enabled?__ defines whether or not the plugin will accept TCP websocket connections.
+Required.
+Default is un-checked (do not accept websocket connections).

-The plugin always listens on its named pipe, but this property can be used to specify a UDP port on which the plugin should also listen.
+__Websocket -> Port__ defines the port number on which the plugin will listen.
-Optional.
-No default.
+Required.
+Default is 6543.

-### Access passwords
+### Notification defaults

+These properties define what default values will be used by the plugin when it constructs a notification from a received message.
-This is a whitespace delimited list of password tokens that will allow processing of an incoming message.
+Setting defaults is a way of simplifying the content of most incoming messages.

-The default value is "letmein 0000".
-You should change this.

-### Default notification path

-If a message doesn't specify a key path, then the requested key will be created under the path specified here.
-The specified path must begin with "notifications.".

-The default value is "notifications.injector." which means that simple keys will be placed under the path ```vessels.self.notifications.injector.```.

-### Default notification state
+Defaults can always be over-ridden on a per-message basis.

+__Default path__ defines the root in the notifications tree where the plugin will place notifications which do not specify an absolute notification key (that is a key which begins with 'notifications...').
+The supplied path must be absolute (i.e. must begin with 'notifications.').
+Required.
+Default is 'notifications.injector'.

-Defines the value to be used for the notification state field if no value is specified in a message.
+__Default state__ defines the value to be used for the notification state field if no state is specified in a message.
+Required.

-The default value is 'alert'.
+Default value is 'alert'.

-### Default notification method

-Defines the values to be used for the notification method field if no values are specified in a message.
+__Default method__ defines the values to be used for the notification method field if no values are specified in a message.
+Required.

-The default value is "visual sound".
+The default value is to specify no methods.

+### Access security

+These properties define whether or not a simple keyword-based security check should be applied to incoming messages.

+__Perform access check on__ defines which communication interfaces will have a security chcek applied to their incoming messages.
+Required.
+Default is to apply security checks to all interfaces.

+__Passwords__ defines a space separated collection of keywords, one of which must be included in messages presented to interfaces on which access checking is enabled.
+Required.
+Default value is 'letmein 0000' and you should change this.